samfrederick/Magnetar-PLUTO-files/README.md

 * The *definitions.h* file particular to these magnetar simulations uses PLUTO's magnetohydrodyanmic (MHD) module and specifies a 3-dimensional spherical computational domain.

 ### *init.c*
+The init.c file collects most of the user-supplied functions useful for problem configuration.
+* The *init.c* file particular to these simulations provide initialization for simulation variables, such as velocity, pressure, density, magnetic field components, etc.
+* Boundary Conditions are specified in the UserDefBoundary() function.
+* Gravitational Potential is assigned via the BodyForcePotential() function.

 ### *Makerfile*
 In order to compile modifications to the code, the user must run the following command